 - RULER – metric system (centimeters)

 - composition notebook (college-ruled) for experiments

-- black ink pens
+- black ink pens, pencils

-- glue stick
+- glue stick and scissors

-- colored pencils for scientific drawings only
+- highlighters and colored pencils for scientific drawings only

 Students will receive a grade based on the following categories:

 Projects: Students will be given projects periodically throughout the year that focus on applying scientific skills and concepts in creative ways.

 Excessive absences should be avoided.
 In the event of an absence, the student is required to make up missed notes, classwork, and homework assignments.
 Any student that is absent should first check with a classmate to find out what was missed.
-Assignments will not be available to complete early in cases of planned absences (ie. family trip).
+Assignments will not be available to complete early in cases of planned absences (i.e. family trip).